gigaherz/JsonThings/documentation/formats/Items.md

 if the namespace (the part before the colon) is missing "minecraft" is implied.

 By default, only 2 color handlers are defined: `"foliage"` and `"tall_grass"`.
 More can be defined by mod code, and in the future it will be possible to define them via scripting.

+## "lore"

+Defines a list of lines of lore text to show in the tooltip box.

+Optional.
+Default: no lore.

+Must be a json array (`[]`) containing strings and json-formatted text components, as they would be used in commands such as `/tellraw`.